What personal information do we collect from the people that visit our blog or website?

 Privacy and Data Retention Policy for Data Recovery Cases

 When you fill out and submit our data recovery terms of service form (TOS) we retain the provided personal information indefinitely.
 The form may be filed physically or digitally.
 Once your media is received, it may be handled by more than one person.
-Currently, all tech and office personnel are Blizzard family members.
-There are no outside employees.
-We feel this is important, so we will update this policy if we hire non-family members in the future.
 We understand that there could be confidential business and personal data on your media, so we handle each case with privacy in mind.
 We typically review a limited number of personal files for successful recovery verification.
 This allows us to tell you with some confidence that your recovered data is not corrupt.

-After your recovery is complete, we send, to the email address you provided, a file and folder list for review.
+After your recovery is complete, we send by link or attachment, to the email address you provided, a file and folder list for review.
 This list is not encrypted or password protected.
 While it is just a list of recovered files and not the actual files, it could have sensitive data in the names of the files and folders.
 If this is a concern, you should request in advance that we do not provide a list for review.

 Once the recovery is complete, we will ship your recovered data on media that is NOT encrypted.
 If you require encryption then you must provide suitable encrypted return media in advance.